Why Use A DI Box?

 Updated on 28/02/2019

 Crucial for both live and studio, what is a DI Box?

-The DI Box (the DI stands for direct injection) is pretty innocuous looking, but one of the most useful bits of kit to have in your arsenal, in both live and studio situations.
+The DI Box (DI stands for Direct Injection) is pretty innocuous looking, but one of the most useful bits of kit to have in your arsenal, in both live and studio situations.